 Negotiation need not be confrontational.
 The best agreement is one that is well balanced, where both parties are comfortable with the final outcome.
 Contact the Procurement Department for additional information.

 Vendor Selection and Competitive Bid Requirements

 Vendor selection is a major responsibility of the procurement process and requires a consideration of many factors.
 For purchases over $10,000, Procurement requires bids/quotations from a minimum of three vendors.
-Procurement staff will be happy to assist departments with the bid process.
-If the vendor selection is handled independently, please submit the bid responses and related back-up documentation along with the requisition.
 There are very rare cases when only one vendor can provide the specific goods or services needed.
 These cases must include back-up documentation substantiating that the vendor is a sole source.

 - Vendors must demonstrate their ability to supply goods and services on a regular and timely basis under varying market conditions.

 - Vendors must demonstrate the ability to procure adequate supplies of raw materials.

 - Vendors should demonstrate the ability to meet both the specification requirements and applicable industry standards.

 Additional consideration may be given to vendors that meet the following criteria: